gavinmcfarland/mole/README.md

 }
 ```

-Or generate the same array using a more expressive technique using functions from the `jsonnet` standard library.
+Or generate the same array using a more expressive technique using [jsonnet](https://jsonnet.org/) includeing functions from it's [standard library](https://jsonnet.org/ref/stdlib.html).

 ```js
 {